alan-hamm/DataPulse-dev/README.md

 For further configuration tips and performance monitoring, Dask provides a [dashboard](https://docs.dask.org/en/stable/) for tracking concurrent task execution, resource utilization, and multithreading activity in real-time.

 ### Prerequisites

 - **Python** 3.12.0
 - **Anaconda** (recommended for dependency management)
 - **PostgreSQL** (required for data storage and integration)
+- [**CUDA**](https://developer.nvidia.com/cuda-zone): Required for GPU acceleration.
+CUDA enables the use of CuPy to accelerate certain computations, particularly useful for handling large datasets and complex calculations in the UTMA framework.
    - **CuPy**: Used in coherence metric calculations to enable CUDA-based acceleration, leveraging GPU resources for high-precision and high-performance computations.
+CuPy enhances the speed of computations, especially for coherence and convergence metrics, by offloading tasks to the GPU.
-- **Data Preprocessing(DocumentParser Notebook)**: Handle initial data preparation, including tokenization and formatting, for ingestion by the modeling pipeline.
+- **Data Preprocessing** (`DocumentParser Notebook`): Handles initial data preparation, including tokenization and formatting, for ingestion by the modeling pipeline.
 See [example](#cdcs-mmwr-2015---2019)
 - **Dynamic Topic Model Training** (`topic_model_trainer.py`): Manages the LDA model training, evaluation, and metadata generation, with adaptive scaling to optimize resource usage.
-- **Visualization and Analysis**(`visualization.py`): Generates and saves visualizations (e.g., topic coherence plots) for exploring model outputs interactively.
+- **Visualization and Analysis** (`visualization.py`): Generates and saves visualizations (e.g., topic coherence plots) for exploring model outputs interactively.
 - **Diachronic Analysis (_Pending_)**: A dedicated module for analyzing and visualizing how topics evolve over time.
-- **Database Integration**(`write_to_postgres.py`): Stores all metadata and modeling outputs in a PostgreSQL database for easy access and persistence.
+- **Database Integration** (`write_to_postgres.py`): Stores all metadata and modeling outputs in a PostgreSQL database for easy access and persistence.

 ---